EMSL-Computing/TMSig/README.md

 - `readGMT`: create a named list of sets from a GMT file.

-- `incidence`: compute a sparse incidence matrix with unique sets as rows and unique elements as columns.
+- `sparseIncidence`: compute a sparse incidence matrix with unique sets as rows and unique elements as columns.
 A value of 1 indicates that a particular element is a member of that set, while a value of 0 indicates that it is not.